MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

   * Find a small image collection in an Islandora repository that implements the OAI-PMH provider.
 ##### 2. Test
 ##### 3. When ready, generate your ingest packages

-## Extending MIK

-As stated earlier, MIK is designed to be extensible.
-There a number of ways you can do this.

-### Configuration

-As we have seen, MIK's .ini files contain a lot of configuration options.

-### Manipulators

-Some of MIK's manipulators allow very complex customizations without writing any PHP code.
-For example, the SplitRepeatedValues metadata manipulator....

-The SpecificSet fetcher manipulator...

-### Post-write hooks and shutdown hooks

-### Writing new toolchains

 ## License